Beware The Compounce Fracture

 September in Connecticut is not usually a month for cavorting at a waterpark.
 However, with 2007 the way it is, we were treated to a nice warm late summer day to check out the oldest themepark in the country: Lake Compounce in Bristol.

 I’ve had difficulty deciding how I’d categorize Lake Compounce – is it a museum or a curiosity?
-Obviously, I settled on the latter.
-But it could be a museum.
+I settled on the latter, but it could be a museum.
 How?
 Well, for starters, I would think being the oldest continuously operated theme park in the country qualifies.
 Regardless, that would be sort of a stretch.
-I had free tickets (don’t I always) and we decided to go with no forethought.
+I had free tickets from a ride-sharing program and we decided to go with no forethought.
 We packed up Damian’s stuff and headed west.

-As we dry off, you can read about some of the park’s history – all blockquoted material taken directly from the Lake Compounce history site:
+As we dry off, you can read about some of the park’s history – taken directly from the Lake Compounce history site:

 The name Lake Compounce is derived from John Compound, a Mattatuck/Tunxis Native American Chieftain.
-[Note: As part of CTMQ's plan to hike all of CT, we'll be taking on the Mattatuck AND Tunxis trails.
-There is also a Mattatuck Museum in Waterbury.]
+[CTMQ Note: As part of CTMQ’s plan to hike all of CT, we’ll be taking on the Mattatuck AND Tunxis trails.
+The Tunxis actually skirts the Compounce property along the ridgeline above.]
 On December 2, 1684, his wife and several tribal members affixed their waxed fingertip “marks” to a deed that conveyed the “Compound’s Lake” to a group of white settlers who had migrated to central Connecticut from Massachusetts.
 Legend has it that shortly thereafter, Chief Compound drowned in the lake while trying to cross it in a large brass kettle.
-[Note: Say what?!]
+[CTMQ Note: Say what?!]

 On October 6, 1846, Samuel Botsford, an influential Bristol scientist, persuaded property owner Gad Norton, an original settler descendant, to let him conduct “a series of beautiful experiments in electricity.”
 Well publicized, the event drew thousands of spectators who witnessed the demonstration amidst the beauty of the woods and water.
 Although the final experiment of “blowing up from shore, two huge jugs of gunpowder tied under a raft in the middle of the lake” failed, it did inspire Mr. Norton to action.
 He put a path around the lake, set up picnic tables, allowed public swimming and rowing on the lake and built a gazebo for lakeside band concerts.
 Lake Compounce had officially opened to the public as a picturesque “picnic” park.